 Center for the Arts

-- Provide arts opportunities which bolster confidence in the artists and educates them that there is no wrong way to do art.
+- Provide arts opportunities which bolster confidence in the artists and teach them that there is no wrong way to do art

-- Provide a platform to educate the community of the importance of recognizing individuals for their abilities rather than their disabilities.
+- Provide a platform to educate the community on the importance of recognizing individuals for their abilities rather than their disabilities

-The Center for the Arts has a strong emphasis in individualized creation in the visual arts.
-The program is able to provide adapted tools and methods and continually works to find accessible and outside-of-the-box ways to ensure independence for all of their artists.
+The Center for the Arts has a strong emphasis on individualized creation in the visual arts.
+The program is able to provide adapted tools and methods and continually works to find accessible and out-of-the-box ways to ensure independence for all of their artists.

-The Center for the Arts provides at least one major performing arts opportunity annually which features an all-ability cast of performers.
+The Center for the Arts provides at least one major performing arts opportunity annual which features an all-ability cast of performers.
 The productions work together to bring together performers from LifeScape as well as individuals within the community who may or may not have a disability.
 The collaborations have brought tremendous success both on stage and behind the scenes.
-The following performances have been featured:

 - VITA (2013)

 - The Superhero Show (2015)

 - The Great American Talent Show (February 2019)

 The Center for the Arts is honored to work with multiple organizations locally and across the state and country to ensure the highest level of programming possible.